-- Scratches, lacerations, and needlesticks can result in serious health consequences.
-Attempt to find ways to eliminate your risk when working with sharp materials. - Warnings of other specific hazards are noted in this procedure.
-Please comply with the requirements to reduce your risk of injury."
+• Scratches, lacerations, and needlesticks can result in serious health consequences.
+Attempt to find ways to eliminate your risk when working with sharp materials.

-Report all accidents and injuries to your supervisor or the Environmental, Health and Safety Coordinator.
+Report all accidents and injuries immediately to your supervisor or the business unit Environmental Health and Safety Manager or Specialist.